HP Partner API Guide

 If any limit is exceeded, the API returns HTTP 429 Too Many Requests until the relevant window resets.
 Coordinate with Helipaddy if you need to adjust these thresholds.

 Helipaddy also sets partner-specific query caps so integrations stay responsive.
-By default requests are clamped to a 75 km radius and the first 100 matching pads, but your account may be configured with tighter or broader limits depending on your agreement.
+By default requests are clamped to a 75 km radius and the first 100 matching pads, but these limits are configurable per partner on request.
 If you need changes, contact your Helipaddy representative.

 Usage monitoring